 Duration | 3years | 3 to 4 years |

-Focus | Focuses on the study of plants, including their structure, physiology, genetics, evolution, and ecology. | Focused on a broader perspective on agriculture, encompassing plant sciences, animal husbandry, soil science, harvesting, seed storing, and agricultural economics. |
+Focus | Focuses on the study of plants, including their structure, physiology, genetics, evolution, and ecology. | Focused on a broader perspective on agriculture, encompassing plant sciences, animal husbandry, soil science, harvesting, seed storing, and agricultural economics |

-Curriculum | It covers topics like plant anatomy, cell biology, plant physiology, genetics, plant taxonomy, and plant biotechnology. | It includes subjects like agronomy, plant biotechnology, plant pathology, horticulture, animal husbandry, entomology, extension education, and soil chemistry. |
+Curriculum | It covers topics like plant anatomy, cell biology, plant physiology, genetics, plant taxonomy, and plant biotechnology | It includes subjects like agronomy, plant biotechnology, plant pathology, horticulture, animal husbandry, entomology, extension education, and soil chemistry. |

-Career | Research, teaching, environmental conservation, pharmaceuticals, agriculture, and horticulture. | Agricultural research, extension services, Fertilizer production, Consultant and agribusiness. |
+Career | Research, teaching, environmental conservation, pharmaceuticals, agriculture, and horticulture | Agricultural research, extension services, fertiliser production, consultants, and agribusiness. |

 Initial Salary | 2.5 to 6 LPA | 3 to 6 LPA |